-None of our hikes are at a high technical level and no special equipment is ever needed.
+None of our hikes are at a high skill level and no special equipment is ever needed.
 While the occasional use of hands are necessary, I do not lead any hikes that requires scrambling above long drop-offs, or with ropes or chains.
 Rock scrambling is limited to Class 2 (Difficult walking, with your hands required at some spots).
 Thus, I do not include the technical rating in my hike descriptions.

 Day hikes covering mostly level terrain and mild inclines.
 No difficult trail.
 Generally less than five miles total.